beshungh/Sales-Supply-Chain-Analysis/README.md

 3. ![How are our orders distributed among different priorities](https://github.com/beshungh/Sales-Supply-Chain-Analysis/assets/135900689/cac496c6-3da0-4220-8548-b04c28be7920)

- - While Critical priority orders have the lowest count, they contribute significantly to total profit with a higher average profit per order.
+ - While Critical priority orders had the lowest count, they contribute significantly to total profit with a higher average profit per order.

- - High priority orders have a substantial order count and contribute significantly to total profit.
+ - High priority orders had a substantial order count and contribute significantly to total profit.
 However, the average profit per order is slightly lower compared to Critical priority.

  - Although Low and Medium priority orders have higher order counts, their individual contribution to profit is lower.

- - Across all priority levels, the profit margins are consistent at around 0.05-0.06%.
+ - Across all priority levels, the profit margins were consistent at around 0.05-0.06%.

 4. ![Which product categories and sub-categories are driving the majority of our profits](https://github.com/beshungh/Sales-Supply-Chain-Analysis/assets/135900689/7bb1bdff-c774-4ca7-8059-5640ca756e49)

-  - "Technology" and specifically "Copiers" are the top contributors to profits, followed by "Phones".
+  - "Technology" and specifically "Copiers" were the top contributors to profits, followed by "Phones".
 These products seem to be performing exceptionally well.
-  - "Furniture" as a category has mixed performance.
+  - "Furniture" as a category had mixed performance.
 While "Bookcases" and "Chairs" are profitable, "Tables" show a negative profit, indicating potential issues in this sub-category.
   - "Office Supplies" also contribute significantly, with "Appliances","Storage", and "Binders" being the top performers.

 5. ![Which products have the highest return rates](https://github.com/beshungh/Sales-Supply-Chain-Analysis/assets/135900689/a5249736-9788-4fd3-9708-c69b36ecc443)

-- Products like "Harbour Creations Executive Leather Armchair, Black" and "Novimex Executive Leather Armchair, Adjustable" have a 100% return rate.
+- Products like "Harbour Creations Executive Leather Armchair, Black" and "Novimex Executive Leather Armchair, Adjustable" had a 100% return rate.
--  Products with high return rates also exhibit significant negative profit values, such as "Harbour Creations Executive Leather Armchair, Black" with a profit of -189.46 but a return rate of 100%.
+- Products with high return rates also exhibited significant negative profit values, such as "Harbour Creations Executive Leather Armchair, Black" with a profit of -189.46 but a return rate of 100%.

 ### Recommendations

 Based on the insights derived from this analysis, The company should:

 1. Consider establishing partnerships with local distributors or logistics firms in Western Europe.
 This collaborative approach will aim to harness their regional expertise, potentially leading to a reduction in shipping costs.
 2. Investigate the factors contributing to the high variation in shipping costs for Technology products. it should explore potential partnerships or negotiated rates with carriers to reduce shipping costs without compromising on the safety of the products.
 3. Consider optimizing the shipping process for Furniture items.
 Exploring potential partnerships with logistics companies for bulk shipping discounts or negotiating better rates based on shipping volume.
 4. Continue monitoring shipping costs for Office Supplies and explore opportunities for further cost reduction. it should also consider negotiating better rates with shipping carriers based on the consistent shipping patterns of these items.
 5. Consider strategies to increase Critical priority orders as they have a higher average profit.
 This may involve targeted marketing, promotions, or improved service for critical items.